Overview of GroupMap

 All results are updated in real-time so you can see them during or at the end of your process.
-Easily generate reports which can be shared by inviting people to the map, downloaded as a PDF, CSV or Excel file.
+Easily generate reports which can be shared by inviting people to the map or downloaded as a PDF, CSV, or Excel file.

 Map report – Shows an overall image of the map results screen (non-interactive) and the process flow and step settings used in the activity.

 Participants – This provides details of people in your map and their last activity.
 Clicking on a user name will show a report of what they did on the map.

 Ideas – This provides a list of ideas.
 Clicking on an idea shows further detail about the idea, such as any comments, votes, or ratings.

 Your report – Provides a summary of an individual’s activity in a map.

 Step reports (Brainstorm, Vote, etc) – This provides more details and a breakdown of activity by people in that step.

 MANAGE YOUR MAPS

 All maps that you create or have joined will be kept in your map library.
 Use the search bar to find your maps.

-Save as template – Allows you to save a template version of the map based on the customizations you have created a separate map category.
+Save as template – Allows you to save a template version of the map based on the customizations you have created as a separate map category.
 This is good for regular use.

-Use as template – Creates another map using the existing map setting.
+Use as a template – Creates another map using the existing map setting.

 Clone with ideas – Creates a copy of a map with all ideas in them (excludes other information).
 This is good if you want to refocus on ideas generated in a map.